namankharbanda007/dev-vani/README.md

  <img src="assets/ks.png" alt="Elato Logo" width="100%">
 </a>

-Elato is heading to Kickstarter!
-After a year of prototyping and shipping early units, we’re preparing our very first campaign.
-Your early support means a lot.
-Even one click helps us bring Elato to more people.
 [Kickstarter Pre-launch Page](https://www.kickstarter.com/projects/elatoai/elato-make-toys-talk-with-ai-voices) — click **“Notify me on launch”** to be first in line when we go live.

 <div align="center">